ocristaldo/spaceinvaderspy/README.md

 ## 📚 Gameplay Vision
 - `docs/GALAGA_SPEC.md` captures the Galaga mechanics we plan to graft onto this project: multi-wave progression, tractor beams, challenge stages, and attract/credit loops.
 - `docs/GAMEPLAY_OVERVIEW.md` explains how the current Space Invaders implementation works, making it easier to identify where Galaga systems will slot in.
+- `docs/SPRITES.md` catalogs every sprite in the JSON atlas and how the code uses it (handy when updating bunkers/FX).
+- `docs/space_invaders_start_screen.png` (and other reference PNGs in `docs/`) provide the visual targets for layout, colors, and HUD placement.
+Use them when adjusting positions or art.
 - Roadmap items below link directly back to these documents so design and implementation stay aligned.

 ## 📋 Requirements